 In all personal communications to newspapers or other media, as well as personal public appearances in which students identify themselves as members of the Northeastern University community, it should be made clear that the opinions presented are a student’s own and not necessarily those of the university.
 Students who appear on public programs as representatives of Northeastern University must be particularly careful to avoid language or presentations that could be considered in bad taste or offensive.

 Access by the general public to attend special programs or functions is limited to those events approved for such attendance.
 The facilities of the university were designed for the use of members of this academic community.
 When appropriate, access may be permitted for events and programs when it is apparent that the students, faculty, staff, and alumni of the university and their guests will not fill the facility reserved for such use.
 In such cases, special provisions must be made to ensure that members of this academic community have priority to attend and are not precluded from attendance by the general public.
 Certain facilities, such as residence halls, classrooms, and laboratories, are designed for and are to be used by residence hall residents only, or in the case of classrooms and laboratories, by members of this academic community.
 In all cases, the essential educational purpose of the university cannot be interrupted or disturbed by the access of the general public.
 Officials of the university may restrict or prevent access by the public if such access disturbs or has the potential to disturb classes or other functions of Northeastern University.
 Occasionally, access to an area such as the Krentzman Quad will be granted to distribute free literature or provide a public forum for speakers.
-Such use requires the prior approval of the director of student activities and will be granted only during the Wednesday and Thursday activity periods.
+Such use requires the prior approval of the director of the Center for Student Involvement and will be granted only during the Wednesday and Thursday activity periods.
 The use of facilities such as residence halls or cafeterias for distribution of literature or for speakers is prohibited.

 Safety glasses must be worn in all chemistry laboratories and other facilities as required.